Food & Food Contact Materials

 GRAS

-In recent years, the number of GRAS notice submitted to the U.S. FDA has been on a steady upward trend.
-Since 2026, the U.S. FDA has been continuously updating its inventory of GRAS notice.
-CIRS Group has conducted a detailed statistical analysis and summary of FDA GRAS notice from January 2026 to March 2026, which is provided here for companies’ reference.
+In recent years, the number of GRAS notices submitted to the U.S. FDA has been on a steady upward trend.
+Since 2026, the U.S. FDA has been continuously updating its inventory of GRAS notices.
+CIRS Group has conducted a detailed statistical analysis and summary of FDA GRAS notices from January 2026 to March 2026, which is provided here for companies’ reference.

 Earlier in September 2025, Shandong Runhan Biotechnology Co., Ltd. (“Runhan”) achieved a milestone in its international compliance journey for its core product, GlcNac.
 With comprehensive professional support from CIRS Group and its U.S. subsidiary, the company’s GlcNac has been concluded by GRAS Panel as Generally Recognized as Safe (GRAS).